OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 Let's consider how each different person in your organization might interact with Octopus to promote a release across these two Spaces all the way to production.

+### Configuring Spaces (Mike N)

+A good place to start is by configuring your Spaces and establishing a trust relationship between them.
+In cases like the Secure Environments scenario, we think you will end up installing an instance of ODCM inside each secure network zone.
+This will allow your teams to independently manage the Spaces inside each zone, and configure trusts between Spaces in the same zone or across different zones as required.

+We think the overall process will look something like this:

+1. Configure your secure network zones
+1. Configure an instance of ODCM in each zone for managing the Space in that zone
+1. Use ODCM in the **production zone** to create the `Prod Space`
+1. Use ODCM in the **development zone** to create the `DevTest Space`
+1. Use ODCM in each zone to configure a trust relationship between your Spaces

+Since there is strict separation between the zones you will have to configure two **Remote Spaces** to trust each other manually, by exchanging the X.509 Public Key Certificates for each Space:

+1. Use ODCM in your **development zone** to download the X.509 Public Key Certificate for the `DevTest Space`.
+1. Go to the ODCM in your **production zone** and create a new **Remote Space** called `DevTest Space` giving it the X.509 Public Key Certificate you downloaded for the `DevTest Space`.
+1. Use ODCM in your **production zone** and download the X.509 Public Key Certificate for the `Prod Space`.
+1. Go to the ODCM in your **development zone**, create a new **Remote Space** called `Prod Space` giving it the X.509 Public Key Certificate you downloaded for the `Prod Space`.

+Now the `DevTest Space` knows about the existence of the `Prod Space` you will be able to promote releases to that Space.
+Additionally, since you've exchanged public keys, the `Prod Space` can trust Release Bundles promoted from the `DevTest Space`, and `DevTest Space` can trust Deployment Receipts from the `Prod Space`!

 ### Working with projects

 We don't see very much changing - life will pretty much go on just like before.
 You will still be able to change the deployment process, manage variables, and create and deploy releases to environments in the `DevTest Space` just like normal.
 However in this example the `Production` environment is owned by the `Prod Space`, meaning the `DevTest Space` has no concept of this environment:

 - How do you provide variable values that will be used when deploying to the `Production` environment?
 - How do you configure special steps of your deployment process so they only execute when deploying to the `Production` environment?
+- How do you show the result of deployments to the `Production` environment on your dashboards?

-Please welcome variable templates and remote environments!
+Please welcome **Variable Templates** and **Remote Environments**!

-#### Variable templates
+#### Variable Templates

-Imagine if you are the person importing a release bundle into your Space - how do you know which variables need values?
+Imagine if you are the person importing a release bundle into your Space - how do you know which variables need values for each environment in your Space?
 And even if you know which variables you need to set, what should you set the value to?

-Now imagine as a project contributor, you could express that a variable value is required for each environment a project can be deployed into.
+Now imagine as a project contributor if you could express that a variable value is required for each environment a project can be deployed into.
 And imagine you could define a data type for the variable, provide help text, decide whether the value is mandatory or optional, or even provide a default value.

 Variable templates could make it much easier for a person importing a release bundle into their Space to "fill in the blanks".